sbrunomello/denarius/README.md

-# BlockCity – Web3 Strategy City Builder
+# denarius – Web3 Strategy City Builder

-BlockCity is a prototype of a city-building strategy game built with Angular + Ionic and integrated with Web3 via Metamask.
+denarius is a prototype of a city-building strategy game built with Angular + Ionic and integrated with Web3 via Metamask.
 The game simulates construction, citizens management and on-chain interactions for future NFT/Token logic.

 ## 🔧 Features